apfm-actions/aws-rds-admin-action/README.md

-AWS Terraform LoaRDSdbalancer deployment action
+AWS Terraform RDS Admin action
 ============================
 This repository is home to a _RDS_ deployment GitHub action used as a template for rapid development of Terraform based actions.
 The goal of this model is to